motekulo/phonestrument/_posts/2016-03-16-initial-design-approach.md

 * Build an app, or suite of apps, that allow that music to be created on smartphones.

+* Test with Melanesian musicians during fieldwork in PNG, Vanuatu and New Caledonia, and workshops at Fest'Napuan in Port Vila.

 * Bear in mind tenets from the [music technology manifesto](http://www.musictechifesto.org).

 * So, I'm starting with the drums.
 The current code is getting close to being able to create a simple drum part, of chosen length, beat subdivision, and tempo.